Something stinks. It kind of smells like… dirt. Maybe you’d describe it as “earthy,” or perhaps it’s just flat-out musty.

 Roaches, mice, camel crickets… those, too.

-Anyway, many homeowners choose to go beyond just getting rid of the crawlspace smell inside their house.
+Anyway, many homeowners choose to go beyond just getting rid of the crawlspace smell inside their houses.
 They want to make their crawlspace a clean, dry environment so that:

 - Mold can’t grow there